jtpio/replite/README.md

 ### Auto execute code on startup

-Custom starter code can automatically be executed on startup:
+Custom starter code can automatically be executed on startup and shown as the first cell using the `code` parameter:

 ```html
 <iframe src="https://replite.vercel.app/retro/consoles?kernel=python&code=import numpy as np" width="100%" height="100%">